Haufe-Lexware/Haufe-Lexware.github.io/_posts/2023-01-13-natural-language-understanding-and-generation-with-Rasa.md

 Once the Rasa chatbot has identified the intent and entities in a user's message, it must generate a natural language response to send back to the user.
 This is where the natural language generation component of Rasa comes into play.

 The NLG component is responsible for generating the final response that is sent to the user.
 It does this by interfacing with a backend system, such as a database or external API, to retrieve the correct response for the given intent and entities.
-Depending on the specific implementation of the chatbot, the NLG component may use a variety of techniques to generate the response, such as template-based generation or machine learning-based generation like for example `ChatGPT`.
+Depending on the specific implementation of the chatbot, the NLG component may use a variety of techniques to generate the response, such as template-based generation or machine learning-based generation like for example the `GPT-X` models.

 Once the appropriate response has been retrieved, it constructs a "message object" that contains the final response and any additional information that is required to deliver the message to the user.
 This will include the text of the response, as well as details about the formatting and layout of the message.